Energy Brokers: Everything You Need to Know

 Is EnergyBot an Energy Broker?

 In terms of licensing requirements, yes.
-EnergyBot holds broker licenses in almost all deregulated states, but our strategy is different than your run of the mill energy broker.
+EnergyBot holds broker licenses in almost all deregulated states and is often considered an energy consultant, but our strategy is different than your run of the mill energy broker.

-You skip the back and forth with a salesperson and more importantly get the lowest electric rate possible for your business.
+You skip the back and forth with a salesperson and more importantly get the lowest energy costs possible for your business.
+Before switching energy suppliers, we recommend reviewing your energy plan's electricity facts label and the real rate based on your energy usage to identify any potential red flags.

 How to Become an Energy Broker